 If you are in the market for a new lawn mower, you might be wondering which type is better for you: petrol or electric.
 Each type of mower has advantages and disadvantages, and choosing the right one depends on your specific needs and preferences.
 This article will compare petrol and electric lawn mowers and help you determine the best fit for your lawn care needs.

 Modern battery technology has revolutionized the electric lawn mower market, no longer restricted by the length of a cord.
-Battery-powered electric mowers offer convenience and portability, allowing users to work without worry of running out of cable or struggling with tangled cords.
+Cordless mowers, also known as cordless lawn mowers, are now widely available and offer convenience and portability, allowing users to work without worry of running out of cable or struggling with tangled cords.
 Furthermore, modern batteries are powerful and long-lasting, allowing for more time spent working in the yard instead of worrying about charging up their mower.
 This makes electric mowers an ideal choice for small yards and gardens, where manual mowers may have previously been too cumbersome to use.

 How petrol lawn mowers work